-Before you get started with either your balcony garden or gardening on your rooftop, there are some very important factors to consider.
+Before you get started with either your Small Apartment Balcony Decor Ideas or gardening on your rooftop, there are some very important factors to consider.

 Firstly, and of course the most obvious, make sure that the structure can withstand the weight and the rooftop will not be comprised with anyone walking on it, let alone creating extra weight or watering difficulties.